leosum1/Capstone-DataScience/README.md

 - Evaluate the model accuracy using different metrics like perplexity, accuracy at the first word, second word, and third word.

 ## Data Product [Task6/Task7]
-This is the final step of the project and everything from now on will be in the PredictNextWord directory.
+This is the final step of the project and everything from this point is located in the PredictNextWord directory.

 Task6:
 - Create a data product to show off the prediction algorithm via a Shiny app that accepts an n-gram and predicts the next word.